 In the traditional sense, enterprises are companies with substantial manpower, processes, and customers.
 An enterprise may or may not have a digital revenue stream.
 These companies generally do not have a vibrant digital presence.
 Their customers, on the other hand, do.
-This change in the landscape, and rapid boost in digital engagement have forced the enterprises to re-think the way they approach digital channels.
-Examples are companies in sectors such as BFSI, real estate etc.
+This change in the landscape and rapid boost in digital engagement have forced enterprises to re-think the way they approach digital channels.
+Examples are companies in sectors such as BFSI, real estate, etc.

 So how does personalizing user experiences to create long-lasting customer relationships differ in these two segments?

-- A good way to start battling data paralysis and analyzing user behavior is by setting trackers within the native app/website.
+A good way to start battling data paralysis and analyzing user behavior is by setting trackers within the native app/website.
 This helps you map the user journey and plug the leaky buckets (pages with considerable drop-offs).
-This will also be a good starting point for tracking effectiveness for your future campaigns.
+This will also be a good starting point for tracking the effectiveness of your future campaigns.

 Personalization Strategies To Create Effective Campaigns